-- 1. as needed (depending on the specific service project you choose) - 2. inexpensive Christmas gift wrap (one roll per three GOYAns)
+As needed (depending on the specific service project you choose)

 In the name of the Father, and the Son, and the Holy Spirit.
-Good and gracious Lord, Creator of all, help me to recognize your image in all the people that I will serve today and every day, in person or through activities that may benefit them.
-Help me to respect the people in need, and to give my full attention and effort to the work that we do for them in Your Holy Name.
-Guide me to recognize all of these people as my brothers and sisters.
+Good and gracious Lord, Creator of all, help me to recognize Your image in all the people that I will serve today and every day, in person or through activities that may benefit them.
+Help me to respect the people in need and to give my full attention and effort to the work that we do for them in Your Holy Name.
+Guide me to recognize all these people as my brothers and sisters.
 Help me to open my heart and fill it with compassion.
 Quiet any fears or nervousness that I might have so that I can be fully present to everyone I encounter today and every day.
-Help me to remember that all of us are broken or wounded people and that we are all in need of healing.
+Help me to remember that some of the people I serve may be broken or wounded persons who need healing.
 Let my heart be moved to show love, and let my heart rejoice with any good that I may see or do in your name.
-Remind me to do my part, no matter how small, in your great work of charity.
+Remind me to do my part, no matter how small, in Your great work of charity.
 Through serving my neighbor, may I recognize the better world that has been created.